annguyenbm/2020-NHIS-MentalHealth-Analysis/README.md

 # 2020 NHIS Mental Health Data Analysis Application

-This is an R Shiny App using the 2020 National Health Interview Surveillance data.
+This is an R Shiny App using the 2020 National Health Interview Surveillance data to examine which factors contributed to the anxiety and depression among US adults.
 This application is designed to offer general public who are interested in statistics/data analysis in health segment, health care professionals, administrators, and health survey designers a statistics-educated tool to explore, visualize, model, and understand the collected data in a clearer format.

-Our app contains 7 tabs, including:
+The application contains 7 tabs, including:

   * **Introduction tab**: explains the general framework of the 2020 National Health Interview Survey and the subset of data used in the app;
   * **EDA tab**: allows users to explore the data type and the distribution of each variable, and the extent to which the question was answered by the more than 30,000 subjects;